JaviEspinar/ngx-force/README.md

-# ngx-force
-Library to use Salesforce REST API in Angular 2+ and Ionic 2
+# Library to use Salesforce REST API in Angular 2+ and Ionic 2